kqr/Pomohoro/README.md

 Roughly in order of priority:

-* Warn when starting a new session when one is already started.
-Perhaps by sending a UDP message and waiting for a response when starting?

 * Convenience wrapping command around hledger (or the hledger API?) to get the time balance for the last week or something?